MoonPoet/xaprb-src/content/blog/how-venture-capitalists-have-helped.md

 categories:
 - Leadership
 date: 2017-02-19T15:20:02-05:00
-description: "Investors always say they can help their portfolios.
-Here's what I've experienced."
+description: "Investors say they can help their portfolio companies.
+I didn't understand how at first, but now I do."
 image: "media/2017/02/shuttle-carrier-aircraft.png"
 title: How Venture Capitalists Have Helped Me
 ---

-Venture capital is a competitive industry like any other, with investors trying to differentiate themselves and explain the value they bring to their portfolio companies.
-When I was a new founder, I found it difficult to understand how investors could help concretely.
+Venture capital is a competitive industry.
+Investors compete to win the best companies, so they pitch founders on the value they bring to their portfolio companies.
+When I was a new founder, their pitches didn't resonate with me.
+I found it difficult to understand how they could help.
+A few years later, I get it; they really can add value.
 This is what I've found so far.

 ![Shuttle Carrier Aircraft](/media/2017/02/shuttle-carrier-aircraft.png)

 <!--more-->

-When I first began speaking to potential venture capital investors, I felt as though their pitches to me were all fairly similar.
-In time I began to understand a bit more, but initially all I could hear was "you'll get access to our network."

-This fell on relatively deaf ears.
+When I first began speaking to potential venture capital investors, I felt as though their pitches to me were all variations on "you'll get access to our network."
+This fell on mostly deaf ears.
 At that point in my career, it was actually an anti-value for me.
 My experience of "networking" was associated with cliques and special privileges shared between people based on belonging to a club.
 It sounded like a fraternity's pitch to a would-be pledge, to be honest.

 At this point I've had a few years' experience working with some fairly active and involved investors, and on reflection, I see more of the value than I did at the beginning.

-If I were to explain to myself in 2012 what investors could do to help me, here's what I might try to emphasize.
+If I were to explain this to past-me, here's what I might try to emphasize.

 ### Recruiting